Chapter 5. Unsupervised Learning#

 Gaussian mixture distribution has a form

-where \(\b{\mu}_k\) and \(\Sigma_k\) are the mean and the variance of \(k\)-th Gaussian and \(\pi_k\) is the mixture probability.
+where \(\b{\mu}_k\) and \(\Sigma_k\) are the mean vector and the covariance matrix of \(k\)-th Gaussian distribution and \(\pi_k\) is the mixture probability.

-# sample from a Gaussian mixture distribution
+# sample from a Mixture Gaussian distribution

-def gaussmix(pi, mu, sigma):
+def mixgauss_sample(pi, mu, sigma):

 K = len(pi)